lxghtspeed/objdb/README.md

 - `backup` [`<Backup>`] the backup that has been created.

-This event is triggered whenever a backup is being created.
+This event is triggered whenever a backup has been created.

 <h2 id="class-bm">Class: <code>BackupManager</code></h2>